 Milkweed seeds can be found in a pod-like structure that appears on the plant in the fall.

-Allow pod to dry on plant until they begin to ripen and split.
+Allow pod to dry on or off plant until they begin to ripen and split.
 Dry the fruits further on a screen, then open by hand and remove the seeds.
 Each seed will have attached a long tuft of "silk."

 Swiss Chard is a biennial, meaning that it will not set seed until the second year of growth.
 At seed maturity, plants of this species take up a fair amount of garden real estate.
 A benefit to growing Swiss chard for seed is that you can lightly harvest the plants in their first season for food, and then let them overwinter and harvest the seeds the next year.